coreemu/core/docs/gui.md

 EMANE-based network.

-Clicking on an alert displays details for that exceptio.
-The exception source is a text string to help trace where the exception occurred; "service:UserDefined" for example, would appear for a failed validation command with the UserDefined service.
+Clicking on an alert displays details for that alert.
+The alert source is a text string to help trace where the alert occurred; "service:UserDefined" for example, would appear for a failed validation command with the UserDefined service.

-A button is available at the bottom of the dialog for clearing the exception list.
+A button is available at the bottom of the dialog for clearing the alert list.

 ## Customizing your Topology's Look